web_search provider, using xAI web-grounded

 Config

-or store plugins.entries.xai.config.webSearch.apiKey.
-For a gateway install,
+plugins.entries.xai.config.webSearch.apiKey.
+For a gateway install, put env

-put env vars in ~/.openclaw/.env.
+vars in ~/.openclaw/.env.

 How it works